 The construction of the largest warehouse in Kenya, a grade A logistics and distribution facility, is ongoing in Tatu City, Kiambu County.

-One complete, the development by the African Logistics Properties (ALP), will help in meeting the increased demand for high-quality storage facilities for the numerous companies that are venturing into the country.
+Once complete, the development by the African Logistics Properties (ALP) will help in meeting the increased demand for high-quality storage facilities for the numerous companies that are venturing into the country.
 Offering a floor space of more than 50,000 square meters, it is going to be the largest warehouse in Kenya.

-The facility at Tatu Industrial Park in Ruiru, 24 kilometers from Nairobi, the country’s capital city, will cost slightly more than 6 billion Kenya shillings.
+The facility at Tatu Industrial Park in Ruiru, 24 kilometers from Nairobi, will cost slightly more than 6 billion Kenya shillings.

 Modern distribution and logistics facilities in Kenya

-During a recent groundbreaking ceremony, Mr. Selman said that their distribution and logistics center would offer its clients with international standard modern facility for rental marketing.
+During a recent groundbreaking ceremony, Mr. Selman said that their distribution and logistics center located in Las Vegas will offer its clients modern facility that meets international standars.
 Mr. Selman added that they anticipate rolling out similar world class projects across major African cities.

 “Our vision is to fundamentally improve supply chain infrastructure across Africa and disrupt the current status quo of poor quality godown warehousing,” added Mr. Selman during the ceremony at Tatu City.

 African Logistics Properties seeks to put another similar facility at the park as it intends to give SME’s access to international standard warehousing.
-The developer said that the modern logistic hubs would be set in line with high tech specifications and demand of refined international tenants.
-The new high-end logistics project would feature a computerized wrapping system, spacious rooms with a height of up to 18 meters, retrieval processes, and computerized storage.
+The developer said that the modern logistic hubs will have high tech specifications to meet demand by local and international tenants.
+The new high-end logistics project will feature a computerized wrapping system, spacious rooms with a height of up to 18 meters, retrieval processes, and computerized storage.

 Modern Warehouse image pixabay